I am a papercraft enthusiast, and I enjoy sharing tips and resources about the hobby, especially with beginners.

-Making paper planes was not the only paper craft we most of us learned as children.
-Various craft models were taught to many of us in grade school, but most were quite easy to make.
+Paper planes were not the only papercraft that most of us learned as children.
+Various other craft models were taught to many of us in grade school, but most were quite easy to make.
 The complicated ones were best left to a few dedicated origami experts or to be painstakingly copied out of books.

 Times have changed!
 We now have websites that teach us the art of paper folding in a unique way.
 Step-by-step guides and videos are now one of the best ways to learn how to make complex models out of plain paper.

 3D paper models are the latest paper project in the world of crafts.
 They come in a wide range of difficulty levels.
 Thankfully, there are plenty of sites that provide information on how to make them, including tips for beginners.
 Many sites even offer free papercraft templates that can be printed and assembled using a pair of scissors and glue.
 Just print, cut, fold, and—voila!—your 3D paper toy is ready.

 Want to know where to get these templates?
 Here’s a rundown of some of my favorite websites for making free paper toys.

 - Paper Foldables